apache/trafficcontrol/docs/source/admin/traffic_ops_using.rst

 | CONFIG proxy.config.diags.debug.enabled                                 | INT 1      | enable debugging for testing only                                                                 |
 +-------------------------------------------------------------------------+------------+---------------------------------------------------------------------------------------------------+

+see `rl-multi-site-origin-qh` for a *quick how to* on this feature.

 .. _rl-ccr-profile:

 CCR Profile or Traffic Router Profile